-Information collected if browsing the TURSA website is used for monitoring and security purposes only.
-This is not used for any type of tracking purpose outside of the TURSA website.
+Information collected as a result of people browsing the TURSA website is used for monitoring and security purposes only.
+Cookies may be stored on a website user's computer to assist them to use the website.
+These are not used for any type of tracking purpose outside of the TURSA website.